Practical Disciples: Fasting

 About Today’s Practice

+What does fasting mean to you?
 I remember as a kid doing the 30 Hour Famines.
-If you aren’t sure what this is, it’s a huge church event (usually a youth group event) where teens from all over the world raise money and then fast for 30 hours to show their solidarity with people from around the world who do not have enough food (See footnote).
+If you aren’t sure what this is, it’s a huge church event (usually a youth group event) where teens from all over the world raise money and then fast for 30 hours to show their solidarity with people from around the world who do not have enough food (See their site here).
 These 30 Hour Famines are great but growing up, I was never taught the spiritual significance of fasting during this time.
 Fasting, whether just one meal or 30 hours, is both a physical and spiritual discipline with several benefits.

 Before we get going, you’ll need these things.